DexterInd/GrovePi/Firmware/README.md

 The best way to compile the firmware on the GrovePi is to use Ino.
 You can see more about [ino](http://inotool.org).
 Make a new file directory, preferably on the Desktop or in the ~ directory.
-Change directory into the new directory. run "ino init -t grovepi"
+Change directory into the new directory. run **ino init -t grovepi**

 Move the source code, including dependencies, into the /src directory that was automatically created.

-The hex files are located in the .build/uno directory.
+The hex files are located in the **.build/uno directory**.
 Specifically it should generate a file called firmware.hex

 ## Uploading

-You can upload the firmware you've compiled using the following command: avrdude -c gpio -p m328p -U flash:w:.build/uno/firmware.hex
+You can upload the firmware you've compiled using the following command:
+**avrdude -c gpio -p m328p -U flash:w:.build/uno/firmware.hex**

+## Updating the firmware on your GrovePi
+If you don;t want to compile and upload, you can also run the firmware update script to update the firmware on your GrovePi to the latest version.

+First make the firmware update script executable:

+**sudo chmod +x firmware_update.sh**

+then run it:

+**sudo ./firmware_update.sh**

 ## Learn More